sentinel-official/docs/guides/nodes/dVPN/START.md

 2. Edit the configuration file _${HOME}/.sentinelnode/config.toml_ if required

-    Contents of the sample configuration file

-    In this example 8585 is the API port.
-You'll need it later on in step 4 as <API_PORT>
+    In the sample below, 8585 is the API port.
+You will need it later on in step 4 as <API_PORT>.

-    __DO NOT USE__
+    Sample configuration file contents. __DO NOT USE__

     ``` text
     [chain]